rmsk2/6502profiler/README.md

     brk
 ```

 It is assumed that the test driver starts its execution at the load address.
-Finally the corresponding test script is implemented
+The emulator stops when it encounters a `brk` instruction.
+Finally the
-and also stored (as `test1.lua` ) in the test directory.
+corresponding test script is implemented and also stored (as `test1.lua` ) in the test directory.

 ```
 function arrange()